masamiy/DataStoryTelling/content/1-Start_telling_story.md

 Building a narrative around your data can help you focus on what you really want to say

 ## What you need to do
-#### Storyboard your ideas
+#### Storyboard/storymap your ideas
 You have to get the actual message together before you can tell a story.
+[Power of story](https://masamiy.github.io/content/3-Power-of-story.html) covers more detail about this technique.

 #### Refine by de-cluttering
 It can help you articulate the impact of your story.
+Do not be afraid of cluttering!

 Let's have a look at beautiful and not so beautiful visual examples at [next page](https://masamiy.github.io/content/2-Visuals.html).